 The Daily Platypus: Nearly everything you need to know about our classroom appears right here on The Daily Platypus, our classroom webpage.
-You can download math homework, watch math tutorials, print forms, watch special events, and much more.
+You can watch math tutorials, print forms, view special events, and much more.
 To get to the webpage, go to District6.org and follow the links to schools, CPE, and classrooms, or simply go to dailyplatypus.org.
 We use the webpage a ton, so check it out tonight and bookmark it!

 Sending home completed work: As a parent, I quickly grew tired of receiving piles of old work from school.
 Consequently, I send home only items of significance.
 Daily practice work will not be sent home.
 We do, however, verify completion and correctness on such practice activities.
-Ultimately, our goal is to work toward purposeful end products that you and your child will be proud of.
-These we’ll share at Spring Exhibition and various performances and events throughout the year.
+Ultimately, our goal is to work toward purposeful products that you and your child will be proud of.
+These we’ll share at Spring Portfolio Exhibition (different than the school Exhibition) and various performances and events throughout the year.

 Major areas of study: Instruction is based on the new National Common Core Standards with an emphasis on American history, literature, math, writing, and community service.
 Explore other pages here on The Daily Platypus for more information on class content.
 Anytime you have a question or concern about what we’re studying, please feel free to contact me, or even better, come watch!